 The RegDate field stores the date when the attendee registered.
-This field has the format month/day/year.
+This field has the format month/day/year (e.g. 2/15/2015).

 The Description 1 field has one of the following values:

 IEEE RFID 2015 + Exhibit Hall Pass Member Pricing